MasoniteFramework/docs/upgrade-guide/masonite-2.0-to-2.1.md

 ### JSON Payloads

-JSON payloads have been moved into the normal input handling.
-In 2.1 you had to fetch incoming JSON payloads like this:
+In 2.0 you had to fetch incoming JSON payloads like this:

 ```python
 request.input('payload')['id']